knu2xs/road-surface-detection/README.md

 ## Getting Started

-After cloning the directory, everything you need is in the three notebooks in the notebook directory.
-They are numered, and are in order.
+After cloning the directory, everything you need is in the three notebooks in the [notebook directory](./notebooks).
+They are numbered, and are in order.
 The first notebook sets up all the data, and you only need to run it once.
 The second, trains the model, and the last demonstrates inferencing.

 ## Project Organization
 ------------